Honduras busts alleged drug gang, seizes $100 million in assets

 | TEGUCIGALPA

-TEGUCIGALPA Honduran anti-drug agents on Saturday broke up an alleged gang of synthetic drug producers and seized $100 million (62 million pounds) in assets, a government spokesman said.
+TEGUCIGALPA Honduran anti-drug agents on Saturday broke up an alleged gang of synthetic drug producers and seized $100 million (£62.4 million) in assets, a government spokesman said.

 Anti-drug trafficking agents carried out raids on 24 sites in the northern part of the country, seizing 700 heads of cattle and 150 vehicles in one of the biggest organized crime seizures in the last decade, spokesman Carlos Vallecillo said.